srirangamv/srirangamv.github.io/_posts/2016-07-09-aspnetcore-minimalapp-authentication-authorization.md

 <p>
 In this article we will create a simple aspnet core application and add authentication and authoorization to it.
 We use cookie authentication middleware to persist the identity information once user is authenticated.
-Subsequent call to server this cookie middleware will create the identity from the cookie.
-To create the identity we use a simple username and password and we assume this user is validated and we will create identity.
+Subsequent calls to server are authenticated by this cookie middleware by creating identity from authetication cookie.
+To create the identity we use a dummy username and password form and we assume this user is validated against a data store.
 For authentication we are not using Asp.Net identity for the purpose of simplification.
 </p>

 <p>This sample will have anonymous home action "Index" and an "Update" action which requires authorization.</p>